godotengine/godot-docs/classes/class_navigationpathqueryparameters2d.rst

 :ref:`PathPostProcessing<enum_NavigationPathQueryParameters2D_PathPostProcessing>` **PATH_POSTPROCESSING_EDGECENTERED** = ``1``

-Centers every path position in the middle of the traveled navmesh polygon edge.
+Centers every path position in the middle of the traveled navigation mesh polygon edge.
 This creates better paths for tile- or gridbased layouts that restrict the movement to the cells center.

 .. rst-class:: classref-section-separator